NU-CCRG/Getting-Started/python_resources.md

-**bold text**Resources for Python usage in the Atmospheric, Climate, and Earth System Sciences
+**Resources for Python usage in the Atmospheric, Climate, and Earth System Sciences**

 #1 – Python starter tips